nikoarap/BloggingApp/README.md

 - The AsyncTask classes that were used for inserting data into the DB

--The Retrofit classes for performing the Queries and Fetches to the server
+- The Retrofit classes for performing the Queries and Fetches to the server

 - The Repository responsible for handling the requests to Retrofit and their corresponding responses, inserting the data to the DB and  then caching them, generally managing the data flow